enormandeau/barque/README.md

 To use **Barque**, you will need a local copy of its repository.
 Different releases can be [found here](https://github.com/enormandeau/barque/releases).
-It is recommended to always use the latest version.
+It is recommended to always use the latest release or even the developpment version.
 You can either download an archive of the latest release at the above link or get the latest commit (recommended) with the following git command:

 ```
 git clone https://github.com/enormandeau/barque